heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 (JWT) for authentication purposes.
 This is done by having the workload (i.e. service) present a bearer token in the form of a signed JWT, which is then verified by the receiving party.
-The "bootstrap" problem of establishing the signing JWK is solved by using an OpenID Connect Discovery Point
+The "bootstrap" problem of establishing the signing JWK is solved by requesting a JSON configuration document using the process described in OpenID Connect Discovery {{OIDC.Discovery}} or OAuth 2.0 Authorization Server Metadata [RFC8414].
-{{OIDC.Discovery}}.

 Since this pattern is not described in a specification, it leads to variability in practice.
 The purpose of this document is to capture